fithisux/airflow-integration-testing/README.md

 # Airflow Integration Tests

 This project demonstrates how we can use docker-compose with pytest to run an integration test suite for Airflow DAGs.
+There is an article now in Medium detailing also manual tests with Jupyter notebook.

 ## Background